Lobbying Affiliate: MML&K Government Solutions

 11/20/24: Settlement Administration completed

-4/5/24: Special Fund distribution; objectors’ claim
+4/5/24: Special Fund distribution

 In the fourth week of October 2023, distribution checks of $453.89 each went out to qualifying Class members who presented on-time, valid elections for this payment from a special Fund (see list by Notice ID).
-Checks that were still outstanding from this distribution have been voided, and the special Fund distribution is over.
+Checks that were still outstanding from this distribution were voided, and the special Fund distribution is over.

 9/30/23: Co-op ceases business and ownership

 By the end of September 2023, all business of the Co-op had ceased and it no longer held any funds or other assets.
-The net proceeds from its dissolution — beyond the first two distributions to Class members — were out of the Co-op’s hands and being held by others in escrow, subject to the Court’s orders or review about their payment or disposition.
-Money has also been set aside for any further expense in completing the Co-op’s dissolution or for representing it in this case.
+The net proceeds from its dissolution — beyond the first two distributions to Class members — were out of the Co-op’s hands and held by others in escrow, subject to the Court’s orders or review about their payment or disposition.
+Money was set aside for any further expense in completing the Co-op’s dissolution or for representing it in this case.

 Lexington, KYLouisville, KYFrankfort, KYFrankfort, KY: MML&K Government Solutions